panoply/syncify/readme.md

 ## Setup

 After installing you will need to quickly configure a connection between your shopify store theme/s.
-In your `package.json` file define a configuration with a `"syncify":{}` property.
+In your `package.json` file you can define a configuration using the `"syncify":{}` property.
 Syncify requires you provide credentials within a `.env` file.

 #### Configuration